Cicatriz: 1991–1996: Second album, struggles and the end of the band

-After a while, Tati Jimenez (Natxo's mother) sued the driver who overruled to his son and after a long trial, she attainment a money compensation of $70.000.000 for damage caused.
-Soon, Natxo decided to found his own label and travel to London with his band to record the second album, financed with the accident paid: 4 años, 2 meses y 1 día released in 1991, produced by the band and Peter Peck.
+After a while, Tati Jimenez (Natxo's mother) sued the driver who overruled to his son and after a long trial, she attainment a money compensation of 70.000.000 of spanish pesetas for the damage caused.
+Soon, Natxo decided to found his own label and travel to London with his band to record the second album, 4 años, 2 meses y 1 día, released in 1991, produced by the band and Peter Peck.

 In 1992, Natxo suffered a depression for their health problems, and the rest of Cicatriz began to preparing a new album without singer, although once finished the tracks, Natxo participated and the LP was completed.
 By 1994, Natxo, Pakito and Pedro revealed that them had AIDS, and Pakito was the first to die from this disease in July of that same year.
 Then, Natxo and Goar continued with the group with Diego "Dieguillo" Garay (former Quemando Ruedas bass guitar) and Pedro Fernández Iradier (Rock DAM drummer) as replacements, recording the live album En Directo.

-By 1995, Pedro Landatxe, who had left the group by health terms, died from HIV complications and also on 5 January from 1996, Natxo Etxebarrieta died for the same reasons.
-Cicatriz had come to its end.
+By 1995, Pedro Landatxe, who had left the group due to health issues, died from HIV complications.
+A few months after, on January 5th 1996, Natxo Etxebarrieta died from the same disease.
+After that, the band dissolved.